 “Form” over “Content” Value

 The value of “form” more than “content” seems to underlie a number of behavioural patterns, ranging from bribing to get good grades, to get degrees and honorary degrees, to the “MPs’ bogus degrees” scandals when a number of MPs organized a ceremony at the respectable Parliament House for receiving the Honorary degrees conferred by a defunct private university in the Philippines, the “Royal Decoration” scandals, including the latest fake religious certificate, etc. These blown-up cases occurred, because basically the Thai value good form and appearance—the proper respectable social “front” and all the status and prestige related symbols.
 Since the Thai place highest value on the “ego” self, the “face”, and social relations, these decorative external labels, degree, decorations, etc., are important, for the possession of them would identify the owner with the respected class of the society.
 When these are something to be sought after, under the circumstances of Thai social relations network, and flexibility over rules and law, many things can be and have been “bought”.
 As it is, the rich and the powerful (i.e., the rich businessmen, politicians, and military figures) would also like to possess an intellectual label of Ph.D. degree.
-Many were conferred Honorary doctoral degrees in whatever fields they found suitable by donating a sizable sum of money to the universities.
-In fact, many universities are selling the Honorary doctoral degrees nowadays at the price of a few hundred thousand Baht only, without clear academic or highly intellectual criteria, much to the sadness of some serious academicians who are fighting for quality and “content” over “form” (Matichon, February 18, 1988).
-And a number of these honorary doctoral degree recipients through such means, like to show-off and to be addressed as “doctor so and so” in public and in the press, without much uneasy feelings.
+Many were conferred Honorary doctorate degrees in whatever fields they found suitable by donating a sizable sum of money to the universities.
+In fact, many universities are selling the Honorary doctorate degrees nowadays at the price of a few hundred thousand Baht only, without clear academic or highly intellectual criteria, much to the sadness of some serious academicians who are fighting for quality and “content” over “form” (Matichon, February 18, 1988).
+And a number of these honorary doctorate degree recipients through such means, like to show-off and to be addressed as “doctor so and so” in public and in the press, without much uneasy feelings.
 This intellectual label fever has the same symptom as the military uniform fever in the past, when the persons who donated a sufficient amount of money to the military were allowed to wear the honorary military uniform of a general, which led to the joke of “round-belly general” or the “round-belly army” for a while.
 As late as the last Government, there was attempt to confer military title to the President of the Parliament Mr. Wan Chansue, and police title to the then Interior Minister Mr. Banharn Silpa-acha.

 When honors and decorative symbols are fervently sought after and are obtainable through monetary donations made to the nation, the religion, or to the royal institution, the opportunity of corruption arises.
 This is exactly the case of the Royal Decoration scandals which covered the press for over a year, where the whole social network from the highly respected senior monks to the Deputy Secretary-General to the Cabinet in the Prime Minister’s Office, were charged with malfeasance and forgery of thousands of donation certificates submitted for requests of the Royal Honors.
 This large-scale scandal had bee operated for years before incidentally triggered off and followed through by the press.
 The point is that these empty labels are highly valued as indicators of prestige and honors, something to be possessed, with or without the suitable worth—the content.

 Since values are always used in relative terms, there is no intention to mean that there are no Thai who would value content and work diligently against obstacles to achieve their ideal goals.
-There are people like “the slum angel” Pratheep Ungsongtham, the Magsaysay awardee, or the most revered Thai monk Phra Phutthathat, who were also bestowed the honorary doctoral degrees.
+There are people like “the slum angel” Pratheep Ungsongtham, the Magsaysay awardee, or the most revered Thai monk Phra Phutthathat, who were also bestowed the honorary doctorate degrees.
 But these people do not climb fast.
 In fact, these two special cases are recognized only after they are internationally known, not while they were battling their obstacles for their causes.
 The fact is, while there are Thai who are serious workers and who value competence and substances, there are also those who not only value the reverse more, but would seek to possess those decorative forms, either by hook or by crook.